Volkswagen Type 2: First generation (T1; 1950)

 German production stopped after the 1967 model year; however, the T1 still was made in Brazil until 1975, when it was modified with a 1968–79 T2-style front end, and big 1972-vintage taillights into the so-called "T1.5" and produced until 1996.
 The Brazilian T1s were not identical to the last German models (the T1.5 was locally produced in Brazil using the 1950s and 1960s-era stamping dies to cut down on retooling, alongside the Beetle/Fusca, where the pre-1965 body style was retained), though they sported some characteristic features of the T1a, such as the cargo doors and five-stud 205 mm Pitch Circle Diameter rims.
 Wheel tracks varied between German and Brazilian production and with 14-inch, 15-inch and 16-inch wheel variants but commonly front track varied from 1290 mm to 1310 mm and rear track from 1370 mm to 1390 mm.

-Among American enthusiasts, it is common to refer to the different models by the number of their windows.
+Among North American enthusiasts, it is common to refer to the different models by the number of their windows.
 The basic Kombi or Bus is the 11-window (a.k.a. three-window bus because of three side windows) with a split windshield, two front cabin door windows, six rear side windows, and one rear window.
 The DeLuxe model featured eight rear side windows and two rear corner windows, making it the 15-window (not available in Europe).
 Meanwhile, the sunroof DeLuxe with its additional eight small skylight windows is, accordingly, the 23-window.
 From the 1964 model year, with its wider rear door, the rear corner windows were discontinued, making the latter two the 13-window and 21-window respectively.
 The 23- and later 21-window variants each carry the nickname "Samba" or in Australia, officially "Alpine".